fluxcd/flagger/README.md

 * mark rollout as finished
 * wait for the canary deployment to be updated (revision bump) and start over

-Steerer requires two Kubernetes deployments: one for the version you want to upgrade called primary and one for the canary.
-Each deployment has a corresponding ClusterIP service.
-These services are used as destinations in an Istio virtual service.

-Assuming my primary deployment is named podinfo and my canary one podinfo-canary, steerer will require a virtual service configured with weight-based routing:
+Assuming the primary deployment is named _podinfo_ and the canary one _podinfo-canary_, Steerer will require a virtual service configured with weight-based routing:

 ```yaml